Capscience/project-manager/README.md

 - add comments after working sessions
 - view statistics for different time ranges (matplotlib?)
 - maybe export saved times in csv or some other format
+- create tasks for stuff done often, for example "small task" that always saves 30 minutes done

 ## Implementation